phelum/CT_Bluetooth/README.md

 My assumption here is that the old kernel left RTS asserted by default whereas the new kernel negates it whenever the port is not open.

+An alternative provided here is a "reset" program that can be run before the download program.
+This "reset" program requires system access via /dev/mem.
+Some kernels might not allow this access.
+The bt.load script proveded here can be modified to use this "reset" program or the old approach where the bt.init script is run by the download program.

 With the 3.4 kernel, the Bluetooth UART is accessed via /dev/ttyS1.
 With the 3.19 kernel and the standard .dtb (sun7i-a20-cubietruck.dtb), the UART is